Skip to main content

 ⚠️ Current Challenges

-• Short shelf life if not processed properly
+• Short shelf life of raw cow dung if not processed properly.

 💡 Growth Opportunities